RobJacobson/ws-dottie/docs/describe-project/archive/writing-phase-guide.md

 ### Step 3: Quality Check
 Ask: "Would a user understand the relationship between these fields and know when to use each one?"

-## Workflow Summary
+## Schema Documentation

-**Key requirements - see `shared-standards.md` for complete templates and examples:**
+See `shared-standards.md` for complete schema documentation templates, data freshness documentation, and critical `.describe()` annotation requirements.

-### Schema Documentation Requirements
+### Key Requirements
-- Input schemas: Explain parameters and their purpose
+- Explain what parameters are required and their purpose
-- Output schemas: Explain business value, include data freshness statement
+- Explain what data is returned and its business value
-- All schemas: Use `.describe()` annotations, preserve JSDoc comments
+- Include container type and typical cardinality

-### Endpoint Description Requirements
+## Endpoint Descriptions

-- Write AFTER field and schema work is complete
+See `shared-standards.md` for complete endpoint description format, required content elements, and cross-reference guidelines.

-- Focus on business purpose and target audience
+### Key Requirements
-- Cross-references integrated into narrative string (see `shared-standards.md`)
+- High-level endpoint descriptions (write after field and schema work)
-- Single JSON file with endpoint key-value pairs
+- Focus on when and why to use each endpoint

-### File Creation Requirements
+- Target audience and use case guidance
-All files go in: `src/apis/[api-name]/working/`
+- No data examples at endpoint level
-- `inputSchemas.[agent-name].ts`
+- Cross-references **MUST** be integrated into the narrative string as specified in `shared-standards.md`.

-- `outputSchemas.[agent-name].ts`
+## File Structure

-- `endpointDescriptions.[agent-name].json`
+See `shared-standards.md` for complete file naming conventions and examples.

 ### File Types Created
 - `src/apis/[api-name]/working/inputSchemas.[agent].ts`